CookseyNiceTouch/nt_editapp/backend/transcriptanalysis/README.md

   "file_name": "interview.mp4",
   "fps": 25,
   "duration_frames": 7500,
-  "speakers": ["speaker1"],
+  "speakers": ["A", "B"],
-  "full_transcript": "Hello and welcome to our interview...", "words": [
+  "full_transcript": "Smoke from hundreds of wildfires in Canada is triggering air quality alerts throughout the US...", "words": [
     {
-      "word": "Hello",
+      "word": "Smoke",
-      "speaker": "speaker1",
+      "speaker": "A",
       "frame_in": 10,
       "frame_out": 20
     },